How Much Does Air Conditioning Cost To Run in the UK? (Apr 2024 update)

 It will cost 0.117p to leave a split AC unit running for an hour.

-Central/Ducted AC running cost
+Central/Ducted AC running costs

 5000 watts/ 1000 = 5 kW